LauraBailie/GitHub101_Udemy-Project/README.md

-# Full-Stack-Web-App-Project
+# GitHub 101 Project - Udemy
-NWU BSc IT final year group project for CMPG323 (IT Developments).
+This is my project for GitHub 101.